 Throughout 1933 and 1934 Hennessy ran a colorful print ad campaign in US magazines for its three star cognac titled "Hennessy is everywhere".
 The ads featured illustrations set in the most alluring metropolises of the world such as Monte Carlo, Cairo, Rio de Janeiro and ...
 Shanghai!

 The Shanghai scene depicts an imagined smart set during cocktail hour on the Bund - possibly in the Palace Hotel (the Cathay did not have a ground level tea room and the Shanghai Club did not allow women).
-While this ad was created for Western audiences, US American in particular, Hennessy did also advertise domestically in China, incl. through smart product placements such as in Yuan Muzhi's 1935 movie "Scenes of City Life" (都市風光).
+While this ad was created for Western audiences, US American in particular, Hennessy did also advertise domestically in China, incl. through smart product placements such as in the movie "Twin Sisters" (姊妹花) from 1934 or Yuan Muzhi's 1935 film "Scenes of City Life" (都市風光).